koskinen-jam/bookdb/README.md

 ## Installation

 Create desired installation directory if it does not exist, and cd into it.
+The following commands should be run in the installation directory.

 Clone this repo to installation directory.
 ```